Skin aging caused by the sun? Avoid long-term consequences with proper care

 Our sun protection tips at a glance

-• Avoid excessive exposure to sunlight, especially at midday
+• Avoid excessive sun exposure, especially at midday

-• No matter what the weather, don't go outside without UV protection
+• No matter the weather, never go outside without UV protection

 • Wear a wide-brimmed sun hat